 Opening Insights: Why Today's Kids are a Little Stupid

-According to Wikipedia: The scientific method is an empirical method of knowledge acquisition which has characterized the development of natural science since at least the 17th century.
-It involves careful observation, which includes rigorous skepticism about what is observed, given that cognitive assumptions about how the world works influence how one interprets a percept.
+According to Wikipedia: The scientific method is an empirical method of acquiring knowledge that has characterized the development of science since at least the 17th century.
+It involves careful observation, applying rigorous skepticism about what is observed, given that cognitive assumptions can distort how one interprets the observation.
 It involves formulating hypotheses, via induction, based on such observations; experimental and measurement-based testing of deductions drawn from the hypotheses; and refinement (or elimination) of the hypotheses based on the experimental findings.
-These are principles of the scientific method, as opposed to a definitive series of steps applicable to all scientific enterprises.
+These are principles of the scientific method, as distinguished from a definitive series of steps applicable to all scientific enterprises.

 Current education, specifically STEM education, is failing to teach the scientific method.
 So, what's the story?